skip to content

 Dr Rebecca Laemmle

-Associate Professor in Classics (Greek Literature).
+Associate Professor in Classics (Greek Literature)

-Fellow & Graduate Tutor, Pembroke College
+Fellow & Postgraduate Tutor of Pembroke College

 Professor Martin Millett